Nautical chart: Data sources

 Nautical charts are based on hydrographic surveys and bathymetric surveys.
 As surveying is laborious and time-consuming, hydrographic data for many areas of sea may be dated and are sometimes unreliable.
 Depths are measured in a variety of ways.
 Historically the sounding line was used.
 In modern times, echo sounding is used for measuring the seabed in the open sea.
 When measuring the safe depth of water over an entire obstruction, such as a shipwreck, the minimum depth is checked by sweeping the area with a length of horizontal wire.
+All depths on charts is measured with respect to a datum/reference level.
 This ensures that difficult to find projections, such as masts, do not present a danger to vessels navigating over the obstruction.

 Publication

 Nautical charts are issued by power of the national hydrographic offices in many countries.
 These charts are considered "official" in contrast to those made by commercial publishers.
 Many hydrographic offices provide regular, sometimes weekly, manual updates of their charts through their sales agents.
 Individual hydrographic offices produce national chart series and international chart series.
 Coordinated by the International Hydrographic Organization, the international chart series is a worldwide system of charts ("INT" chart series), which is being developed with the goal of unifying as many chart systems as possible.

 There are also commercially published charts, some of which may carry additional information of particular interest, e.g. for yacht skippers.